programmable keyboard interceptor and hardware control system

 In Addition, the utility allows remote control of the keyman64 via USB.
 Arbitrary commands can be send via USB and will be immediately executed on the keyman64.

 The device is based on an Atmega1284p, a crosspoint switch IC and some discrete 74xx logic ICs.
-Supported crosspoint switches are the CD74HC22106 or the MT8808 in a DIP28 package.
+Supported crosspoint switches are the CD74HC22106 or the MT8808 in either DIP or PLCC package.
 A USB socket is provided to allow easy configuration and firmware updates using a USB bootloader preinstalled on the Atmega.
 Plese see design documents in the source distribution and the relevant sections in this document for further details.

 In theory, the device should work with any computer using a passive 8x8 matrix keyboard.
 However, the layout of the connectors and the keynames follow those of the C64.
 Also the type command will use key combinations specific to the C64 to type the ASCII characters given as the argument.
 If you need software support for a different homecomputer, please feel free to post a feature request on the github issue tracker, preferrably providing the required information.